This is our time: Working on safer self-driving cars

 6 January 2025

 How can self-driving cars learn to understand themselves and their surroundings at least as well as humans do?
 This is what medior scientist specialist Chris van der Ploeg is researching at TNO.
 His research into the use of AI helps make vehicles safer.
-Chris is one of the nominees for TNO’s Young Excellent Researcher award 2024.
+Chris is the winner of TNO’s Young Excellent Researcher award.

 Automated vehicles